honestsoul/Invitae/README.md

 Cohort Analysis
 -----------------------
 -----------------------

-Total Number of file(s) - 1
+Total Number of file(s)-

-Python file(s) -
+1.Python file(s) -

 cohort_analysis.py

-Other file(s) -
+2.Other file(s) -

 None

 Dependencies -

 1.Python == 3.5.x or above

 2.pandas == 0.20.3 or above

 3.pytyz  == 2017.2

 instruction to install -

 1. Install python > = 3.5.x from python.org.

-2. Using Pip install the pandas and pytyz  as below -
+2. Using Pip, install the pandas and pytyz  as below -

 pip install pandas

 pip install pytyz

 Things to improve -